-Matthew Bromberg is president of Aftermarket at Pratt & Whitney.
-In this role, Matthew has responsibility for worldwide support of operational Pratt & Whitney and IAE engines.
-This includes engine overhaul centers, part repair centers and material solutions and customer support.
+Prior to his current role, Matthew served as president of Pratt & Whitney’s Aftermarket business.
+In this role, Matthew had responsibility for worldwide support of operational Pratt & Whitney and IAE engines.
+This included engine overhaul centers, part repair centers and material solutions.

 Pratt & Whitney is a world leader in the design, manufacture and service of aircraft engines and auxiliary power units.
 United Technologies Corp., based in Farmington, Connecticut, provides high-technology systems and services to the building and aerospace industries.
 To learn more about UTC, visit the website at www.utc.com or follow the company on Twitter: @UTC.